Christine-97/PowerBI/README.md

 )
 ```

-<b>Here's an explanation for each part:
+<b> Here's an explanation for each part:

-[Revenue]: This is assumed to be a measure or column representing the revenue for the current period.
+&#9733; [Revenue]: This is assumed to be a measure or column representing the revenue for the current period.

-CALCULATE([Revenue], SAMEPERIODLASTYEAR('Date'[Date])): This part calculates the revenue for the same period in the previous year using the SAMEPERIODLASTYEAR function.
+&#9733; CALCULATE([Revenue], SAMEPERIODLASTYEAR('Date'[Date])): This part calculates the revenue for the same period in the previous year using the SAMEPERIODLASTYEAR function.
 The CALCULATE function modifies the filter context, allowing you to evaluate the [Revenue] measure in a different time period.

-[Revenue] - ...: This subtracts the revenue for the previous year from the revenue for the current year.
+&#9733; [Revenue] - ...: This subtracts the revenue for the previous year from the revenue for the current year.

-DIVIDE(..., ...): The DIVIDE function is used to calculate the percentage change.
+&#9733; DIVIDE(..., ...): The DIVIDE function is used to calculate the percentage change.
 It takes two arguments: the numerator (the difference between current and previous revenue) and the denominator (the revenue for the previous year).

 Final Result: The formula calculates the percentage change in revenue from the previous year to the current year.</b>